-The form exception constr-decl generates a new exception, distinct from all other exceptions in the system.
-The form exception name = constr gives an alternate name to an existing exception.
+The form exception exception-name [of typexpr] generates a new exception, distinct from all other exceptions in the system.
+The form exception exception-name = constr gives an alternate name to an existing exception.

 6.9 Classes

 Classes are defined using a small language, similar to the module language.